 If you think that you have a fantastic business idea, the first thing that you need to do is to check if other people think so too, and therefore if your business really does have the potential to succeed.
 Taking a little time to thoroughly validate your idea is vital as it could save you large amounts of wasted time and money.
 This process should include:

 - Identifying your target market and then conducting market analysis to determine how big the market is, how saturated it is, and if there is room to add your product.

 - Identifying your Unique Selling Point (USP); by marketing this it will help your customers choose you over the competition.

 Choose and register your business name

 This is another area where conducting some market research can be vital.
-If you have a name in mind then firstly check that it is available and do a quick web search to check that it isn’t already being used elsewhere.
-Also check that the domain name is available and if so buy it and register it as soon as possible.
+If you have a name in mind then first check that it is available and do a quick web search to check that it isn’t already being used elsewhere.
+Also, check that the domain name is available and if so buy it and register it as soon as possible.

 Write your business plan

 Unless you are going to be using your business plan to ask for funding, then these do not necessarily need to be overly long or complex, but writing a good business plan right at the beginning of starting your business will help to keep you on track.
 Your business plan should include details of your marketing and sales strategy along with the business financials.
 It is also important to remember that business plans should be a living document that should change and adapt along with your business, and ensure that you don’t let it get out of date, as this is when rash decisions that you may later regret can be made.

 Sort out your finances

 If you have decided that your business idea is worth pursuing then the next big hurdle is to determine how much capital you are going to need to get it off the ground, and where you are going to get that money from.
 In many cases it is a good idea to start small, using as little start-up capital as possible, and then once you have secured some revenue reinvest that back into the business to help it to grow.